 Datuk Zainun Aishah binti Ahmad, aged 69, Malaysian, was appointed to the Board on 1 August, 2007.
-She is the Chairman of the Nomination Committee and a member of the Audit and Remuneration Committees.
+She is the Chairman of the Nomination Committee and a member of the Audit & Risk Management and Remuneration Committees.
 She holds an Honours Degree in Economics from University Malaya.
 She began her career with Malaysia Industrial Development Authority ("MIDA"), the Malaysian government's principal agency for the promotion and coordination of industrial development in the country as an Economist where she worked for 35 years.
 In her 35 years of service, she has held various key positions in MIDA as well as in some of the country's strategic council, notably her pivotal role as National Project Director in the formulation of Malaysia's First Industrial Master Plan and as a member of the Industrial Coordination Council in the implementation of the Second Industrial Master Plan.
 She was the Director-General of MIDA for 9 years and Deputy Director-General for 11 years.
 Whilst in MIDA, she was also a member of the Industrial Coordination Act Advisory Council, Defense Industry Council and National Committee on Business Competitiveness Council.

-She was also a Director of Tenaga Nasional Berhad, Kulim Hi-Tech Park and Malayan Banking Berhad.
-She is currently the Chairman of Scomi Engineering Berhad, a director of Berjaya Food Berhad, British American Tobacco (Malaysia) Berhad and Shell Refinery Company (Federation of Malaysia) Berhad, all public listed companies.
+She was formerly a Director of Tenaga Nasional Berhad, Kulim Hi-Tech Park and Malayan Banking Berhad.
+Currently, she is the Chairwoman of Scomi Engineering Berhad, a director of Berjaya Food Berhad, British American Tobacco (Malaysia) Berhad and Shell Refining Company (Federation of Malaya) Berhad, all are public listed companies.